leggedrobotics/wlr-competition-2025/README.md

-# WLR Competition 2025 - Anymal on Wheels
+# WLR Competition 2025 - Anymal on Wheels (AoW)

 **Maintainers**:
 - Victor Klemm
 - Jiangpeng Hu
 - Per Frivik (pfrivik@ethz.ch)

 This repository contains the control framework for the WLR Competition 2025.
-Participants implement custom controllers for autonomous quadruped robots using neural network policies in a ROS 2 simulation environment.
+Participants develop custom controllers for a four-wheeled quadruped robot using their preferred control algorithms to track trajectories in a ROS 2 / Gazebo simulation environment.

 **Tested with ROS 2 Jazzy on Ubuntu 24.04 LTS.**